quentinrossetti/ruche/README.md

 ## What is ruche ?

 ruche is designed to help Windows developers to work.
-It take care of software installation, updates, and alternatives versions switching.
+It takes care of software installations, updates, and alternatives versions switching.

 ## Usage